 Yorkshire, Humber, Coast & Vale: Billie Lowson (primary care), [email protected] & Declan McHugh (secondary care), [email protected]

-West Yorkshire: Asad Khan (primary care) [email protected]
+West Yorkshire: Asad Khan (primary care) to be updated

 NE England & Cumbria: [email protected]